mecoding4fun/_Heyduos/README.md

 # Heyduos
-## Please do no download or access this files without my permission as it is my private
+## Please do not download or access this files without my permission as it is my private
 ## Thank you